ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 ## Usage

+The library works together with Superforms **without any extra configuration**, usually you can replace the Superforms [status messages](/concepts/messages) with the flash message, and that will work very well.

-The library works together with Superforms without any extra configuration, but if you want to integrate the flash message more closely with a form, you can do that by importing its module when calling `superForm`:
+But if you have some special use case where you need to integrate the flash message more closely with a form, you can do that by importing its module when calling `superForm`:

 ```ts
 import * as flashModule from 'sveltekit-flash-message/client';